 What, No Arms or Abs?!

-Most arm and core exercises are isolated, which means they don’t burn many calories and aren’t very useful for weight loss.
-That’s why we’ve left them out.
+Most arm and core exercises are isolated, which means they don’t burn many calories and aren’t very useful for a weight loss program.

 Compound Exercises for Weight Loss – Final Thoughts

 Doing a lot of cardio can also cause muscle atrophy, which will lower your metabolic rate, leading to slower fat loss.

 Strength training has none of these disadvantages and can help you reach your body composition goals more quickly and easily.

-Use these compound exercises for weight loss workout plan to lose fat faster while sculpting your muscles and building functional strength all at the same time.
-Talk about time-efficiency!
+Use these compound exercises for weight loss workout program to burn fat faster while sculpting your muscles and building functional strength all at the same time.